vicksEmmanuel/jumga/README.md

 ### View Values After Payment
 > You can view the values of each payment for items at https://jumga-store.web.app/admin

-> Your login details should be email - admin@gmail.com, password - 12345hb
+> Your login details should be email - jumga@gmail.com, password - 123456 .
+This is an admin login details